cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 $ ./simd keys show b9lab
 ```

-A cosmos-sdk blockchain relies on validators to produce blocks.
-Validators are normally added and removed through an on-chain governance process, but initially there is no validator to generate the block in which such a transaction might exist.
+A Cosmos SDK blockchain relies on validators to produce blocks.
+Validators are added and removed through an on-chain governance process.
+Initially, there is no validator to generate the block in which such a transaction might exist.
 Your chain needs an account for bootstrapping purposes.

 Add your key (also know as an account) to the genesis file: